keylime/enhancements/91-ignore-path-for-ima.md

 -->

 Some systems may have files that are in different locations depending on the deployment.
-For example, a file may be in `/opt/my_app` on one system and `/usr/my_app` on another.
-This can cause issues with IMA measurements as the location of the file is included in the allowlist.
-This enhancement proposes a new config value that allows a user to have keylime IMA ignore the path of a file and only work with the filename itself.
+For example, a file `widgets` may be in `/opt/my_app` on one system and `/usr/my_app` on another.
+This enhancement proposes a new config value that allows a user to have keylime IMA ignore the path of a file if not present.

-This will especially be useful for users who want an application monitored by keylime to be able to be deployed in different locations, more than an entire OS.
+This will especially be useful for users who want an application monitored by keylime that may deploy to different systems with different paths.

+It would then allow an upstream project to generate signed allowlists that can be used by downstream systems without having to modify the allowlist to set deployment specific paths.

+However, those wanting the stronger guarantees of a full path set will still be able to leverage that behavior.

 ### Goals